Beliavsky/Fortran-code-on-GitHub/README.md

 [Haemflow-cl0](https://github.com/abdrysdale/Haemflow-cl0): cardiovascular model by Alex Drysdale for the venous and arterial systems based on the paper [A concentrated parameter model for the human cardiovascular system including heart valve dynamics and atrioventricular interaction](https://www.sciencedirect.com/science/article/abs/pii/S1350453305002195), by Theodosios Korakianitis and Yubing Shi, <i>Medical Engineering & Physics</i> (2006)

+[Hierarchical Clustering of Correlation Patterns (HCCP)](https://github.com/yesint/hccp): algorithm and software for dynamic domain identification in proteins.
+An associated paper is [Hierarchical clustering of the correlation patterns: New method of domain identification in proteins](https://www.sciencedirect.com/science/article/abs/pii/S0301462205001523), by S. O. Yesylevskyy et al., <i>Biophysical Chemistry</i> (2006)

 [hole2](https://github.com/osmart/hole2): analysis and visualisation of the pore dimensions of the holes through molecular structures of ion channels, by Oliver Smart et al.

 [ichthyotox](https://github.com/oceanicsdotio/ichthyotox): simulates drunk fish in dynamic environments, by Keeney